joaodd1590-sys/Token-Analyzer/README.md

 - Instant cached status and automatic reuse of the fastest RPC
 - Sticky navigation header that remains visible while scrolling
 - Lightweight live network pulse and risk-verdict hover interactions
+- Animated footer with compact buttons for GitHub, Arc Docs and ArcScan
 - Custom Arc network menu with Testnet active and Mainnet marked as Coming soon
 - Persistent visual selection for the active example contract
 - Confidence-aware verdicts: Likely Safe is reserved for official contracts